 The stakes were high for this company to seize its opportunity in the SEA market.
 With a large pool of existing users spread across multiple countries, it was entirely possible to miss important insights--and risky, of course, to do so.
 To engage as much participation as possible, UXArmy suggested the client conduct an initial online survey.
 This step ensured that a broad range of users were reachable and empowered to provide feedback on the website.
 To improve feedback quality, UXArmy suggested users upload website images describing the exact problems they encountered.
 With complete alignment with the client teams and known pain points, the UXArmy team developed and conducted this online survey with over an audience of 200k.

 Survey findings highlighted additional pain points, which then required confirmation via user research.
 UXArmy’s team then designed the user study plan, including user research methodologies, representative sample size, and scenarios for user studies, all of which were defined and reviewed with the client.

 Research findings uncovered users’ pain points as well as a the gulf of expectations for different tiers of users, from novice to experts.
 After conducting the research, which included interviews as well as video recordings of screens and users’ voices, UXArmy synthesized results from all findings to make confident, prioritized user-centric recommendations for the client’s new website design.

 The UXArmy team presented results and recommendations to the company’s executive committee, which then entrusted us with further research and design guidance.

-During the site’s redesign, our team worked closely with the client’s design vendor to ensure that the new user insights were carefully incorporated into the new website’s interaction experience.
-The information architecture ensured key user journeys were frictionless and defined using the users’ mindset.
+During the website and app redesign, our team worked closely with the client’s design vendor to ensure that the new user insights were carefully incorporated into the new interaction experience.
+The new information architecture ensured key user journeys were frictionless and defined using the users’ mindset.

-During design, the website conceptunderwent significant changes.
-UXArmy then created and executed comparative user research of the new design and existing website.
+During design, the website and app concept underwent significant changes due to proposed improvements.
+UXArmy then created and executed comparative user research of the new and existing design.